wp-plugins/youngwhans-simple-latex/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.3.0

-It enables to put latex formula in wordpress post.
+It enables to put latex formula in wordpress post or comment.
 Usage: [math]{Latex Syntax}[/math].

 == Description ==

-It enables to put latex formula in wordpress post.
+It enables to put latex formula in wordpress post or comment.
 It actually uses mathtex.cgi running top of latex with divpng.

 = How does it work? =
-- Simply, put your latex syntax wrapping [math] in your post.
+- Simply, put your latex syntax wrapping [math] in your post or comment.
 - For example, [math]x^2+y^2[/math].

 = Do I need to install latex or mathtex.cgi in my server? =